This free subtraction with regrouping file folder activity is perfect for teaching children how to subtract in a hand -on way.

 Today, I’m sharing a free printable to help you teach your students regrouping, or support your child with their homework.

-Once you have reviewed place value, the student now gets to fill up the base ten chart.
-N placed 9 longs under the 10’s column and then 7 ones in the ones column.
+- Once you have reviewed place value, the student now gets to fill up the base ten chart.
+For example, my kiddo placed 9 longs under the 10’s column and then 7 ones in the ones column.

 FINALLY, we got to subtract and he enjoyed taking off 8 ones and 2 tens.